zendeskgarden/react-components/packages/accordions/examples/basic.md

 which step the user is currently on using
 [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).

-The default layout of the `Stepper` is vertical, and renders step content using `StepContent`.
-A horizontal `Stepper` uses the `isHorizontal` prop to render a horizontal layout.
-For a horizontal `Stepper`, consumers should render step content outside of the `Stepper` component instead of using `StepContent`.
+For a horizontal `Stepper`, consumers should render step content outside of the `Stepper` component instead of using `Stepper.Content`.

 ```jsx
 const { Well } = require('@zendeskgarden/react-notifications/src');